wdporter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 6. The ego thinks it is an advantage not to commit itself to anything that is eternal, because the eternal must come from God.
-²Eternalness is the one function the ego has tried to develop, but has systematically failed to achieve.
+Eternalness is the one function the ego has tried to develop, but has systematically failed to achieve.
-³The ego compromises with the issue of the eternal, just as it does with all issues touching on the real question in any way.
+The ego compromises with the issue of the eternal, just as it does with all issues touching on the real question in any way.
-⁴By becoming involved with tangential issues, it hopes to hide the real question and keep it out of mind.
+By becoming involved with tangential issues, it hopes to hide the real question and keep it out of mind.
-⁵The ego’s characteristic busyness with nonessentials is for precisely that purpose.
+The ego’s characteristic busyness with nonessentials is for precisely that purpose.
-⁶Preöccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
+Preöccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
-⁷In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
+In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
-⁸This is the question that *you* must learn to ask in connection with everything.
+This is the question that *you* must learn to ask in connection with everything.
-⁹What is the purpose?
+What is the purpose?
-¹⁰Whatever it is, it will direct your efforts automatically.
+Whatever it is, it will direct your efforts automatically.
-¹¹When you make a decision of purpose, then, you have made a decision about your future effort; a decision that will remain in effect unless you change your mind.
+When you make a decision of purpose, then, you have made a decision about your future effort; a decision that will remain in effect unless you change your mind.

 ::: details Expanded
 The ego thinks it is an advantage not to commit itself [the-ego’s-self] to anything that is eternal, because the eternal must come from God.
-²Eternalness is the one function the ego has tried to develop, but has systematically failed to achieve.
+Eternalness is the one function the ego has tried to develop, but has systematically failed to achieve.
-³The ego compromises with the issue of the eternal, just as it [the ego] does [compromises] with all issues touching on the real question in any way.
+The ego compromises with the issue of the eternal, just as it [the ego] does [compromises] with all issues touching on the real question in any way.
-⁴By becoming involved with tangential issues, it [the ego] hopes to hide the real question and keep it [the real question] out of mind.
+By becoming involved with tangential issues, it [the ego] hopes to hide the real question and keep it [the real question] out of mind.
-⁵The ego’s characteristic busyness with non-essentials is for precisely that purpose [keeping the real question out of mind].
+The ego’s characteristic busyness with non-essentials is for precisely that purpose [keeping the real question out of mind].
-⁶Preöccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
+Preöccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
-⁷In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
+In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
-⁸This is the question that *you* must learn to ask in connection with everything.
+This is the question that *you* must learn to ask in connection with everything.
-⁹What is the purpose?
+What is the purpose?
-¹⁰Whatever it [the purpose] is, it [the purpose] will direct your efforts automatically.
+Whatever it [the purpose] is, it [the purpose] will direct your efforts automatically.
-¹¹When you make a decision of purpose, then, you have made a decision about your future effort; a decision that will remain in effect unless you change your mind.
+When you make a decision of purpose, then, you have made a decision about your future effort; a decision that will remain in effect unless you change your mind.
 :::

 ::: details Substituted
 The ego thinks it is an advantage not to commit the-ego’s-self to anything that is eternal, because the eternal must come from God.
-²Eternalness is the one function the ego has tried to develop, but has systematically failed to achieve.
+Eternalness is the one function the ego has tried to develop, but has systematically failed to achieve.
-³The ego compromises with the issue of the eternal, just as the ego compromises with all issues touching on the real question in any way.
+The ego compromises with the issue of the eternal, just as the ego compromises with all issues touching on the real question in any way.
-⁴By becoming involved with tangential issues, the ego hopes to hide the real question and keep the real question out of mind.
+By becoming involved with tangential issues, the ego hopes to hide the real question and keep the real question out of mind.
-⁵The ego’s characteristic busyness with non-essentials is for precisely the purpose of keeping the real question out of mind.
+The ego’s characteristic busyness with non-essentials is for precisely the purpose of keeping the real question out of mind.
-⁶Preöccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
+Preöccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
-⁷In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
+In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
-⁸This is the question that *you* must learn to ask in connection with everything.
+This is the question that *you* must learn to ask in connection with everything.
-⁹What is the purpose?
+What is the purpose?
-¹⁰Whatever the purpose is, the purpose will direct your efforts automatically.
+Whatever the purpose is, the purpose will direct your efforts automatically.
-¹¹When you make a decision of purpose, then, you have made a decision about your future effort; a decision that will remain in effect unless you change your mind.
+When you make a decision of purpose, then, you have made a decision about your future effort; a decision that will remain in effect unless you change your mind.
 :::

 ::: details Simplified